rkalendar/TotalRepeats/README.md

 sln=60	repeat block length (default sln=60)

-nsize=7	speed and sensitivity of sequence clustering: nsize=0 - ignoring clustering; nsize=1 - very fast clustering without chain direction detection; nsize=2 - complete clustering
+nsize=12 Speed and sensitivity of sequence clustering: nsize=0 - ignores clustering; nsize=1 - very fast clustering without sequence chain direction detection; nsize >2 - efficient clustering.

 image=	the dimensionality of the image (by default, the dimensionality of the image is automatically determined), example: image=10000x300